“I’m not interested in visiting Dubai.”

 - Don’t worry about weighing your bag down with water for the safari – with Arabian Adventures it was unlimited and, best of all, was kept chilled.

-- Wear trousers and something to cover your shoulders – this isn’t for decency purposes, it’s for a more comfortable camel ride under the Saharan sunshine.
+- Wear trousers and something to cover your shoulders – this isn’t for decency purposes, it’s for a more comfortable camel ride under the desert sunshine.

 - I always opt for a sports bra whenever I’m on a camel…all that jigging around.